Updated February 12th, 2021

 - For all of our upcoming trips, we’ll be operating under our new COVID-19 guidelines and protocols.
 These will be sent to you prior to the trip and also emailed to all of our guests and staff beforehand.

 How we’re planning for your health and safety

-This is a distilled summary of our plan in Tucson and California for 2020 and 2021.
+This is a distilled summary for 2021.
 If you’d like to see our detailed protocols and procedures, please contact us.

 Guide Testing & Optional Guest Testing

 - The Cycling House staff will be getting COVID-19 tests before each trip.
 We want to make sure we’re healthy before the trip starts.